anapecic/anapecic/README.md

 ---
 #### 🌟Here is an excerpt of some of my weirdest projects:🌟
 ---
-I used to be a producer for the 9:16 House and therefore in charge of videos like these. 📈 Later I was Lead Strategist for the first 9:16 AWARDS.
+I used to be a producer for the 9:16 House and therefore in charge of videos like these.
+Later I was Lead Strategist for the first 9:16 AWARDS.🏆

 🥹Take a look:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=c4wiedUlmLY